abh1navv/abh1navv.github.io/data/blog/go-variables-constants.md

 If there are multiple variables of the same type, we can declare them in a single line using the comma operator.

-There are a few important points to keep in mind about variable declaration:
+There are a few important points to keep in mind about variable declaration without assignment:
-1. The type always needs to be specified.
+1. **The type always needs to be specified.**
-2. Each variable defined needs to be used later on.If you forget to use a variable, the compiler will give you an error.
+2. **Each variable defined needs to be used later on.** If you forget to use a variable, the compiler will give you an error.
 This has been designed to prevent you from forgetting to use a variable.
-3. No variable is null.
-Each declared variable is automatically assigned a "zero" value of the type specified.
+3. **No variable is null.** Each declared variable is automatically assigned a "zero" value of the type specified.
 For example, string variables are initialized to the empty string "" and integer variables are initialized to 0.

-### 1.4.
-Grouped Variable Declaration
+### Grouped Variable Declaration

 In addition to these ways, we can also use a grouped declaration to declare multiple variables at once.

 ```go